-The Chicago Wolves and Turtle Wax are teaming up to show their appreciation for Chicago-area first responders on Sunday, April 15, at Allstate Arena during the Wolves’ final regular-season game of the year.
+The Chicago Wolves and Turtle Wax teamed up to show their appreciation for Chicago-area first responders on Sunday, April 15, at Allstate Arena during the Wolves’ final regular-season game of the year.

 The first 2,500 fans who entered Allstate Arena on April 15 received a Skates Car Window Plush, courtesy of Turtle Wax.
 To purchase your tickets for next seaosn’s event or receive more information, please contact the Chicago Wolves at 1-800-THE-WOLVES.

 Leading officials in the Chicago Wolves and Turtle Wax organizations hold the work of first responders and the 100 Club of Chicago in high regard.
 Turtle Wax co-chairman Denis and Sondra Healy have supported the 100 Club of Chicago for the last 30 years — and Denis Healy serves as the organization’s executive board vice president.